Fly-in Fishing

 (Photo credit: Gord Pyzer)

 Indeed, I remember flying into one of the famous blue ribbon rivers that flow off the Canadian Shield and into the Hudson's Bay Lowlands and enjoying the most spectacular fly fishing for speckled trout.
-It was mid-July, and the rivers back home were skinny, low and so warm that the trout were sulking in any deep holes they could find.
-If you got out early in the morning or late in the evening, you were lucky if spotted a few trout rising.
+It was mid-July, and the rivers back home were skinny, low, and so warm that the trout were sulking in any deep holes they could find.
+If you got out early in the morning or late in the evening, you were lucky if you spotted a few trout rising.

 (Photo credit: Gord Pyzer)